 Cauliflower leaves are available year-round.

-Cauliflower originates from the island of Cyprus and spread across Europe, Asia and eventually North America.
-It was especially popular in the court of King Louis XIV, where he demanded it be served at the banquets in Versailles.
-Cauliflower is best grown in cool climates and currently thrives in the coastal valleys of California.
+The first record of Cauliflower dates back to the 6th century BCE and was believed to have originated in the region around Syria.
+It was then spread to the island of Cyprus, Europe, Asia, and eventually North America.
+It was especially popular in the court of King Louis XIV, where he demanded it to be served at the banquets in Versailles.
+Cauliflower can be found in markets in North America, Central, South America, Europe, and Asia.

 Recipes that include Cauliflower Leaves.
 One is easiest, three is harder.